danny-avila/LibreChat/README.md

 - Redux Toolkit, and React-Redux for state management
 - Backend: Node.js, Express, MongoDB

-## Use Case ##
+## Use Cases ##

   ![use case example](./use_case.png "GPT is down!
 Plus is too expensive!")
-  ChatGPT is down ( and don't want to pay for ChatGPT Plus).
-ChatGPT/Google Bard/Bing AI conversations are lost in space or cannot be searched past a certain timeframe.
+  - ChatGPT is down ( and don't want to pay for ChatGPT Plus).
+  - ChatGPT/Google Bard/Bing AI conversations are lost in space or cannot be searched past a certain timeframe.